dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

 Luckily, OpenRefine can take XML files!

+1. Create a new project, and select "Web Addresses (URLs)," and then enter the URL of the XML you'd like to import

 <img src="./media/image36.png" width="345" height="290" />

 <img src="./media/image37.png" width="345" height="290" />

+2. Ta da!!
 <img src="./media/image38.png" width="345" height="290" />